Mike11199/.NET-typescript-rock-climbing-and-ski-shop/README.md

   - ![image](https://github.com/Mike11199/rock-climbing-and-ski-shop-mern-stack/assets/91037796/52c227ce-67ce-4b68-854e-6aea99c03bd9)
   - See branch "docker-test" for CI/CD deployment pipeline with GitHub actions and Dockerfiles.
 This is always the most up to date branch.
   - This is a CI/CD pipeline that rebuilds/deploys docker images to AWS ECS whenever a new commit is pushed to the "docker-test" branch.
-  - An EC2 Application Load Balancer routes traffic to the ECS cluster even when the IP address of it changes due to the CI/CD pipeline.
+  - An EC2 Application Load Balancer reroutes traffic to the ECS cluster even when the IP address of it changes due to the CI/CD pipeline.

 <br/>